quisquous/cactbot/README.md

 However, customization of some behavior like cooldown alert thresholds and element order is not available for now.

 In this screenshot, the RDM jobs UI is shown as an example.
-The in-game UI is shown at top and the jobs module is shown at bottom.
+The in-game UI is shown at top and the jobs overlay is shown at bottom.
 HP & MP bar, White Mana and Black Mana are shown in purple.
 The right yellow is raidbuff icon.
 Verstone Ready duration, Verfire Ready duration, Fleche cooldown, Contre Sixte cooldown are shown in red.